 - Show Source and Header Groups shows source and header files grouped together in the view, regardless of their location in the file system.

 To stop synchronizing the position in the project tree with the file currently opened in the editor, deselect (Synchronize with Editor).

-If the project is under Git version control, the currently checked out branch or tag is displayed in brackets after the project name.
+If the project is under Git version control, you can see the currently checked out branch or tag in brackets after the project name.